renn08/VP160_2021_SU/README.md

 RC notes and exercise problems will be updated in advance, usually 12 hours before the RC class.

-pdf and markdown version will be updated on canvas after RC.
+RC slides and notes will be updated on canvas after RC.

 Enjoy it!